Understanding the choices for inherited IRAs

 What happens when the original IRA owner passes away?

 When an IRA owner dies, his or her retirement assets pass on to the named beneficiary.
-If no beneficiary is named, the assets generally pass on to the owner’s estate, or to the spouse if the IRA plan allows.
+If no beneficiary is named, the assets will be paid to the default beneficiaries under the terms of the IRA document.
 The distribution options available to a beneficiary depend on the following factors:

-- If the inherited IRA is a Traditional IRA, did the original owner pass away before or after reaching age 72 (70 1/2 if born before 7/1/49)?
+• If the inherited IRA is a Traditional IRA, did the original owner pass away before or after reaching RMD age1?

 Options for spouse